Aravindan98/Le-Mans-University-Thesis/README.md

 ---
 Two methods are explored:
 1. The Crank-Nicholson methods as illustrated by Poulsen.
-The folder FDM contains the code.
+The directory FDM contains the code.
 2. The Deep Galerkin Method.
-The folder DeepGalerkinMethod contains related code.
+The directory DGM contains all related code.

 So far the following fokker-planck equation for the following processes have been solved numerically.
 1. The Ornstein-Uhlenbeck process